izzy-robinson/msc-thesis/Outlook.md

 - We identified 5 different SOS decompositions of QLF and have a simple algorithm for generating others.
 Each of these independently leads to a set of self-testing equations.
 Could we use any of these to perform interesting self-testing based on the theory of LF?

+- When constructing a new inequality based on CGLMP We guessed $\gamma$ and $\delta$ with coefficients of $1$ and this worked.
+But could we find anything else by keeping terms in the same locations but setting arbitrary coefficients?
+Perhaps a family of inequalities?

+- We have a full list of vertices of the CGLMP-LF polytope; we could feed that back into the software LRS and look for the corresponding hyperplane description.

+- We have a point outside the CGLMP-LF polytope (i.e. the quantum violation of our new inequality).
+This brings up the possibility of using linear programming and various forms of robustness to rotate our non-facet inequality and find the facet inequality is lies above.
+We could therefore map out the local region even if LRS doesn't terminate when telling us the facets.

 Given time, we hope to engage in these future directions.